 John Leonard Watson leverages his in-depth commercial trial and litigation knowledge to understand clients’ needs and goals and serves as a formidable advocate on their behalf.
-With his exceptional trial skills, Watson has successfully represented clients in state and federal courts, helping them plead their cases before juries and judges in dozens of trials to verdict.
+With his exceptional trial skills, John has successfully represented clients in state and federal courts, helping them plead their cases before juries and judges in dozens of trials to verdict.
 During his 46 years practicing law, he has also fought for his clients’ interests before numerous federal, state and local administrative and regulatory agencies and shepherded them through alternative dispute resolution forums including arbitration and mediation.

-As both a defense trial attorney and counselor, Watson represents clients in a variety of complex commercial cases, including breach of contract actions, real estate and land development, special district litigation, construction disputes between contractors and subcontractors, securities litigation, public land and natural resources law, mining, oil and gas, wildlife, toxic tort, Superfund, and air, water and waste environmental cases.
+As both a defense trial attorney and counselor, John represents clients in a variety of complex commercial cases, including breach of contract actions, real estate and land development, special district litigation, construction disputes between contractors and subcontractors, securities litigation, public land and natural resources law, mining, oil and gas, wildlife, toxic tort, Superfund, and air, water and waste environmental cases.
 He advises landowners, as well as facility owners and operators on increasingly complex federal, state and local environmental, health and safety, and land use regulations and ordinances.

-Many organizations and institutions call on Watson to share his legal experience and trial skills.
+Many organizations and institutions call on John to share his legal experience and trial skills.
 He has published and taught extensively on trial tactics and litigation practice, real estate development, natural resources law, occupational health and safety regulation, as well as every level of air, water, hazardous waste, and Superfund regulatory programs.
 For the last 20 years, he has served as a member of the trial tactics faculty at the National Institute for Trial Advocacy in Boulder, Colorado, and has authored materials for and presented at more than 160 environmental regulation training boot camps since 1987.

 Highlights of John’s experience include the following:

 - Construction litigation.
-In October 2016, John Watson obtained a treble damage award on behalf of a construction subcontractor against a primary contractor pursuant to the Colorado Construction Trust Statute.
+In October 2016, John obtained a treble damage award on behalf of a construction subcontractor against a primary contractor pursuant to the Colorado Construction Trust Statute.
 The Court awarded damages, trebled the damage award, and granted 100% of his clients’ attorneys’ fees and court costs.
 The Court added 8% statutory interest to bring the award to over $776,000.
-The primary contractor had not paid for labor, supplies, and materials provided by Mr. Watson’s client related to electrical work at cell tower sites in Colorado and Florida.
+The primary contractor had not paid for labor, supplies, and materials provided by John client related to electrical work at cell tower sites in Colorado and Florida.

 - Plains Metropolitan District v.
 Ken-Caryl Ranch Metropolitan District, 250 P.3d 697, (Colo.App.Div.
 1 2010), cert. denied (2011).